bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

 Install the xtrabackup tool from Percona.
 Documentation and packages are available here: https://www.percona.com/software/mysql-database/percona-xtrabackup.
 The plugin was successfully tested with xtrabackup versions 2.3.5 and 2.4.4.

-As it is a Python plugin, it will also require to have the package **bareos-filedaemon-python-plugin** installed on the |bareosFd|, where you run it.
+As it is a Python plugin, it will also require to have the package **bareos-filedaemon-python-plugin** installed on the |fd|, where you run it.

-For authentication the :file:`.mycnf` file of the user running the |bareosFd|.
+For authentication the :file:`.mycnf` file of the user running the |fd|.
 Before proceeding, make sure that xtrabackup can connect to the database and create backups.

 Installation
 ''''''''''''